 Claim a tax deduction

-You may be able to claim a tax deduction on your next tax return for any after tax super contributions you've made
+You may be able to claim a tax deduction for making after-tax super contributions

 Claiming a tax deduction for after-tax contributions can reduce your taxable income.
 This could mean you pay less income tax when you complete your income tax return.